Friday, January 24, 2014

 In the evening we went to The Place theatre to see the 60's group "The Happenings" perform a very polished set.
 We then went to the formal evening in one of the 3 main restaurants.

-The next day started with International "The Belly Flop competition"
+The next day started with International "The Belly Flop competition".

-Explorer of The Seas
+Explorer of The Seas sails from New York City

 From New York City we took a drive over to the New Jersey port of Bayonne where we joined the Royal Caribbean ship the "Explorer of the seas".

 Our passage took us under the Verranzo bridge with only a few feet of clearance between the ship and the bridge.
+The Captain sounded his horn as we passed under the bridge and a noticable number of passengers jumped in suprise

-Final Day in the City
+Final Day in New York City